Miguel Cabrera Player Props: Tigers vs. Rangers

-Miguel Cabrera -- with a slugging percentage of .469 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the mound, on June 27 at 8:05 PM ET.
+Miguel Cabrera and his .395 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Texas Rangers and Dane Dunning on June 28 at 8:05 PM ET.

-In his last game, he had two hits (going 2-for-3) against the Rangers.
+In his most recent appearance, he went 1-for-3 with an RBI against the Rangers.

 Miguel Cabrera Game Info & Props vs. the Rangers